-Federal and State-owned Parks

-Beavertail State Park (1): a state and federally-owned park on Beavertail Point managed by the DEM Division of Parks.
-The park consists of 183 acres and has over 1.25 miles of accessible coastline (rocky cliffs interspersed with, on its west side, occasional small beaches).
-There are spectacular ocean views to the south, east, and west.
+117 Federal and State-owned Parks 12 13 Beavertail State Park (1): a state and federally owned park on Beavertail Point managed by the DEM Division of Parks.
+This park was transferred from the Federal government 14 during 2023 and a committee was established to evaluate public access improvement opportunities.
+The park consists of 183 acres and has over 1.25 miles of accessible coastline (rocky cliffs interspersed with, on its west side, 15 occasional small beaches).
+There are spectacular ocean views to the south, east, and 16 west.
 The Beavertail lighthouse, with a small museum, is at the end of the point.
-The park has parking lots for over 120 vehicles, portable toilets, ocean overlooks, and a number of walking trails.
-Fully accessible as a public ROW.

-Fort Wetherill State Park (1): a state-owned park in the Dumplings area, managed by the DEM Division of Parks.
+The park has parking lots for over 120 vehicles, portable toilets, ocean overlooks, and a 18 There is a section of Beavertail owned by the town number of walking trails.
+Fully accessible as a public ROW. that is leased back DEM.
+19 20 Fort Wetherill State Park (1): a state-owned park in the Dumplings area, managed 21 22 by the DEM Division of Parks.
 The park consists of 58 acres and has almost a mile of coastline (high granite cliffs with one pebbly beach).
 There are spectacular views east to the East Passage and south to Rhode Island Sound.
 The park has a picnic area, walking trails, World War II gun emplacements that may be visited, and a boat ramp on the beach much used by scuba divers.
-Fully accessible as a public ROW.
+The area is Ffully accessible as a public ROW.
+27